tarantool/doc/doc/dev_guide/lua_style_guide.rst

   - ``<name>_p`` is for pointers
   - ``t0``.. is for timestamps
   - ``err`` is for errors
-* abbrevations are acceptable if they're unambigous and if you'll document (or they're too common) them.
+* abbreviations are acceptable if they're unambiguous and if you'll document (or they're too common) them.
 * global variables are written with ALL_CAPS.
 If it's some system variable, then they're using underscore to define it (``_G``/``_VERSION``/..)